-The University of Denver Interdisciplinary Research Institute for the Study of (In)Equality (IRISE: www.du.edu/irise) is seeking a postdoctoral research fellow to join an interdisciplinary team of scholars and practitioners for a two-year term from summer 2020 through summer 2022.
+The University of Denver Interdisciplinary Research Institute for the Study of (In)Equality (IRISE: www.du.edu/irise) is seeking a postdoctoral research fellow to join an interdisciplinary team of scholars and practitioners for a two-year term from summer/fall 2020 through summer/fall 2022.
 Under the guidance of mentorship faculty from the Department of Psychology, the postdoctoral fellow will have the opportunity to pursue an inter- and trans-disciplinary approach to examining racial inequity in physical and psychological health.
 The position will provide experiences in research, teaching, and service, preparing the fellow to pursue a professional trajectory including, but not limited to, tenure-track appointment in the academy.

 The fellow will have opportunities to train in validated and innovative health research methodologies, in the recruitment of specialized populations, and in the implementation of interdisciplinary and community-engaged collaborations.
 Specifically, the postdoctoral fellow will spearhead a project examining racial biases in psychological care recommendations.